-One of the most important things to understand as a beginner is that you’re going to make mistakes when buying a house hack.
+One of the most important things to understand as a beginner is that you're going to make mistakes when buying a house hack.
 Mistakes are part of the process.
-However, the goal of this section is to help you avoid more expensive mistakes that can make house hacking miserable.
+However, the goal of this section is to help you avoid more expensive mistakes that can make the situation miserable.

 Avoid major foundation issues

 As a beginner, you don't want to deal with any foundation issues.
 Foundation work is expensive unless you DIY it, time-consuming, and as a beginner without construction experience - you shouldn't attempt it.